 The newspapers described in this section are contained in Special Collections and University Archives' Loose Newspaper Collection (Ac.
 3193) and Bound Newspaper Collection (Ac.
 9980), both of which consist of paper copies of newspapers.
 More information about them can be found below.

-Please note that newspapers on microfilm (in sublocations FLMPER or XMCARD in the Library Catalog) are not held by Special Collections and University Archives.
+Please note that newspapers on microfilm (in sublocations FLMPER in the Library Catalog) are not held by Special Collections and University Archives.
 Inquiries regarding these newspapers should be directed by phone to the Alexander Library's reference desk (848-932-7509), or by e-mail through Rutgers University Libraries' Ask A Librarian service.

 Special Collections and University Archives' newspaper holdings date chiefly from the eighteenth through the mid-nineteenth centuries.
 Over a thousand titles, published in New Jersey, Philadelphia, and New York City, form the bulk of the collection.
 Among the rarest titles represented is the New Jersey Freeman, an 1840s abolitionist newspaper.
 The repository also holds New Jersey's first newspaper, the manuscript Plain Dealer (1775-1776) issued at Bridgeton.

 Most newspapers held by Special Collections and University Archives are stored offsite and require advance notice to consult; these titles can be identified by their call numbers, which begin with "Ac."
 A call number that begins with "Ac.3193" implies scattered issues from various years and not a significant run; a call number that begins with "Ac.9980" signifies one or more bound volumes.
 Contact the New Jersey Room reference desk at 848-932-7510, or e-mail via Special Collections & University Archives: Ask a Question, to determine which specific issues or years are available.